KatherineMichel/portfolio/README.md

 A few accomplishments that I am especially proud of:
 * Helping to document, productize, and launch Wharton Business School's mission-driven Simpl game simulation framework
 * Becoming a DjangoCon US Website Maintainer and Pinax Release Manager
-* Participating in Stanford Code in Place
+* Participating in Stanford Code in Place as a section leader in 2021 and as a student in 2020
 * Representing DEFNA at PyCon Charlas and helping to establish some of the initial Django outreach in Mexico
 * Based on my own learning, mentoring Python and Django community members to reach new levels of achievements